Spiralka/LighthousePad/README.md

    ![Painting the Case](https://i.imgur.com/lOf5ITX.jpeg)

 2. **Soldering the Wires**
    A look inside the device, showing how everything is soldered and connected.
+The HW-040 encoders require 5V to operate properly, but I powered them from the 3.3V pin on the Arduino, which is not the best solution.
+It works, but keep this in mind if you're planning to replicate the project.
    ![Soldering the Wires](https://i.imgur.com/LkzoTzs.jpeg)

 3. **Finished Device**